10 Tips for Beginner Gardeners

 Again, this is pretty straightforward as well, but something that can be easily overlooked.
 Ensure that your hose and/or sprinkler will reach the spot you decide to plant, or your garden won’t receive enough water.

-If the spot you choose is too far from a water source, you’ll need to consider getting additional, connectable hoses with a sprayer attachment or using a drip irrigation system.
+If the spot you choose is too far from a water source, you’ll need to consider setting up a rain barrel or other water collection source.

 While most plants can easily be planted as seeds directly in the ground, some do better when started as seedlings indoors and then transplanted into the garden.
 This can help to shorten the growing season, which is perfect for areas that don’t have long seasons of warmer weather.

-Be sure to check the planting guides, though; not all vegetables transplant well and do better when planted as seeds directly in the soil.
+Be sure to check the planting guides, though; not all vegetables transplant well and may actually do better when planted as seeds directly in the soil.

-Starting your vegetables at various times will help ensure you have plenty to harvest all season long.
-If a vegetable you enjoy takes two months to mature, planting a few seeds now and then planting more in a month and a few more another month later will allow you always to have something to harvest.
+If there are things you love then staggering your plantings will help to ensure you have plenty to harvest all season long.
+If a vegetable you enjoy takes two months to mature, planting a row each week or so will allow you always to have something to harvest.

 Taking time to plan your location, adjust your soil, check growing requirements, and know your hardiness zone before you even lay your first seed will guarantee that your beginner garden is a success right from the start.